BIOS 399: Independent Research

 Minimum of 2.00/4.00 grade point average (GPA) in Biological Sciences courses and consent of the instructor and department.

 Satisfactory/Unsatisfactory grades only.
 BIOS 399 will not affect your GPA.

 Deferring BIOS 399 Credit: If you have not completed your research in the designated semester, but will be able to finish within the next semester, you must complete a Deferral Form and Deferral Notice.
-This must be submitted to the BIOS 399 coordinator no later than Friday, December 7th, 2018 at 4PM at 3272 SES.
+This must be submitted to the BIOS 399 coordinator at 3272 SES no later than 12 PM on the Friday of the last week of instruction.

 BIOS 399 Workshop Series